awsdocs/amazon-kendra-developer-guide/doc_source/gs-prerequisites.md

 # Prerequisites<a name="gs-prerequisites"></a>

 The following steps are prerequisites for the getting started exercises\.
-The steps show you how to set up your account, create an IAM role that gives Amazon Kendra permission to make calls on your behalf, and upload documents for indexing into an Amazon S3 bucket\.
+The steps show you how to set up your account, create an IAM role that gives Amazon Kendra permission to make calls on your behalf, and index documents from an Amazon S3 bucket\.
+S3 bucket is used as an example, but you can use other data sources that Amazon Kendra supports \- see [Data Sources](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html)\.

 1. Create an AWS account and an AWS Identity and Access Management user, as specified in [Sign up for AWS](setup.md#aws-kendra-set-up-aws-account)\.